|

 After the ¼ mark along the trail, the steepness of the hike increases dramatically, and the helpful signage suggests checking to ensure you are up for completing the rest of the trail.

 It’s important to note that you can turn around and hike down from the first quarter mark if needed.
-However, after that mark, you are not allowed to return to the starting point for safety reasons.
-From here, it’s a one-way trail and you’re committed to completing it.
+However, after that mark, climbers are not allowed to return to the starting point for safety reasons.
+From here, it’s a one-way trail and hikers are committed to completing it.

-There are sections of the trail that are very steep.
-However, they are supported by handrails to assist in your climb and navigation.
+There are sections of the trail that are very steep, but supported by handrails to assist in the climb and navigation.

 Congestion Issues